ToluAdekore/ToluAdekore/README.md

 # Hello, I'm ToluAdekore
 <a href="https://www.linkedin.com/in/tolu-adekore-55a613249/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction

-I am a 3rd-year student with a profound interest in technology and a dedication to solving complex problems.
+I am a 4th-year student with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills